This could be one of the last really bad RSV seasons ever

 What she then described would have seemed inconceivable a few years ago.

-Chu presented data from phase three trials — advanced vaccine studies that test a product’s safety and effectiveness.
+Chu presented data from phase 3 trials — advanced vaccine studies that test a product’s safety and effectiveness.
 Overall, these products are knocking it out of the park, preventing more severe RSV cases at a range of 70 to 86 percent effectiveness.
 Writ large, that means they have enormous potential to prevent hospitalization in many of the people most vulnerable to the worst effects of RSV.

 Vaccinating mothers during pregnancy will protect their infants